Some early bio. The d is silent.

 My father James

 has been through a lot weird stuff.
 He's seen a lot of bullshit all the way from Vietnam to Woodstock , from Osiris to Jesus, from airline pilot instructor to Las Vegas sports book gambler, and through four marriages.
 All of which is great for me cuz now I aints gotta put up with all that rappity-crap stank-ass shit they went though while their generation was trying to figure out how to get out of the box of illusions their parents had raised them in.
 But that don't mean I don't go out and have adventures to tell my kids later in life.
-I do have a son, a great little guy I call Doc, but due to some of the problems that devil my generation, I don't get to see him much.

 Here is a picture taken in 1997 on the way to a Las Cruces Community Theater awards banquet.
 The artwork is by my Dad, which might tell you something about how I got to be who I am.